 15. Lack of equality

 Equality in a marriage is everything.
 It shows an equal balance of love, admiration, respect, and responsibility between two people.
 Without equality, one person may take on more responsibilities for the marriage, which can lead to resentment on both sides.
-The active partner may resent the passive partner for becoming a maid to their home, or a childminder to their kids, whereas the passive partner may build resentment around having no control over their lives.
+The active partner may resent the passive partner for becoming a maid to their home, or child care to their kids, whereas the passive partner may build resentment around having no control over their lives.

 Usually, these patterns occur early on without any issue, and as the years go by, a slight resentment begins to grow until it snowballs into a “make or break” problem.